prathimacode-hub/Go-Hawk-Your-Gypsy-Lace/README.md

 # Go-Hawk-Your-Gypsy-Lace

 ## Aim 👍
-This project is about getting your way into nostalgic ride of planning your own customzied travels according to your taste.
+This project is about getting your way into nostalgic ride of planning your own customized travels according to your taste.
 Immerse into this experience.

 ## Purpose 💡
 It's the perfect hack to get travel recommendation and itineraries for users to plan their trips